DoreenVas/Reversi_Game/README.md

 # Reversi_Game
-client side of the game Reversi against Human/Remote human/AI opponent.
+Client side of the game Reversi against Human/Remote human/AI opponent.

 The AI Player is based on Minimax algorithm.